neura-sx/graphene-book/book/multi-sig/tutorial-creating-multi-sig.md

 3030001 tx_missing_active_auth: missing required active authority
 Missing Active Authority 1.2.132
 ```
-This is the expected response, as it is a multi-sig account.
-In order to pay out any funds from it, approval from `approving-account-1` and `approving-account-2` is required.
+This is the expected outcome, as we are dealing with a multi-sig account.
+In order to pay out any funds from it, approval from `approving-account-1` and / or `approving-account-2` is required.